MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-cosmos-db.md

 }
 ```

-This query returns list of Books and its Authors.
+This query will return list of Books and its Authors.

-Congratulations, you've just created a fully working backend to support your modern applications!
+Congratulations, you have just created a fully working backend to support your modern applications!

+## Exercise

+If you want to practice what you have learned, here's a little exercise you can do on your own

+- add the collection `series` which will store series names (for example: [Foundation Series](https://en.wikipedia.org/wiki/Foundation_series)) and respective ids.
+- update the `books` collection by adding a field named `series_id` and update with matching series_id.
+- Update the configuration file with a new entity named `Series`, supported by the `series` source collection you just created.